- Download our Moving to Oman Guide (PDF)

 The cost of living in Oman is more reasonable than in many neighbouring countries, and income is generally tax-free.
-Prices are highest in the capital city, and according to the 2023 Mercer Cost of Living Survey, Muscat ranks 130th out of 227 cities, making it costlier than Athens and Wellington but cheaper than Buenos Aires and Lisbon.
+Prices are highest in the capital city, and according to the 2024 Mercer Cost of Living Survey, Muscat ranks 122nd out of 226 cities.
+It is costlier than Ottawa, Canada, and Wellington, New Zealand, but cheaper than Athens, Greece, and Lisbon, Portugal.

-Expat packages in Oman for highly skilled Western workers still seem to be generous and tend to offer good salaries, accommodation, a car, bonuses, flights home and medical insurance.
+As a highly skilled Western worker, you’ll likely be offered a generous expat package with a lucrative salary, accommodation, a car, bonuses, flights home, and medical insurance.
 But some things are too good to be true: as comprehensive as these contracts seem, there are always unforeseen costs.

 Watch out for the added cost of things like visa-related health checks.
 School fees are also a big add-on cost.
-Another thing that has been a big problem in the recent past and could be a financial issue for expats when working in Oman is relative job insecurity.
+Relative job insecurity is an issue in the country, and it could affect your financial security as an expat working in Oman.
 While this is being addressed, it is not an easy fix and could be more of a concern for expats than employment packages and cost of living.

 Cost of accommodation in Oman

 Accommodation costs in Oman are much more affordable than many expat destinations, with lower rent and utility expenses.
-New homes are constantly popping up, so it is easy to find a place that fits any budget, mood and style.
-That said, costs do vary with size, facilities and area.
-Many rentals come unfurnished, so shipping and buying furniture are additional costs, and utilities such as water, gas and electricity are generally excluded from the quoted rental price.
+New homes are constantly popping up, so finding a place that fits any budget, mood, and style is easy.
+That said, costs do vary with size, facilities, and area.
+Many rentals come unfurnished, so shipping and buying furniture are additional costs, and utilities such as water, gas, and electricity are generally excluded from the quoted rental price.

-New arrivals should note that some landlords may ask for advance lump sums equivalent to four, six or 12 months’ rent in advance.
-In some cases, it’s possible to pay rent monthly too, so it is important to understand the lease contract.
+You should note that some landlords may ask for advance lump sums equivalent to four, six or 12 months’ rent in advance.
+In some cases, paying rent monthly is possible, too, so it is important to understand the lease contract.

 Cost of transport in Oman